jfhr/javascript-preprocessor/README.md

 ```

 All lines from here to the matching `endif` statement are included in the output only if the given variable has a falsy
-value in the dictionary of definitions.
+value (or no value) in the dictionary of definitions.

 ### endif